-The Securities subject matter of this Prospectus are the Estrategias Inmobiliarias Equity Securities (the "Securities" or "TEIS"), that will be issued by the Management Agent, charged to the resources of the Estrategias Inmobiliarias Trust, in accordance with Articles 5.2.1.1.
+The Securities subject matter of this Prospectus are the Estrategias Inmobiliarias Equity Securities (the "PEI Securities") that will be issued by the Management Agent, charged to the funds of the Estrategias Inmobiliarias Trust, in accordance with Articles 5.2.1.1.
 3 to 5.2.1.1.5 of Decree 2555.